 Last Updated on

 Hydrangeas are incredibly popular for their blossoms because of the large pom pom shape and beautiful colors.
-Why all the foliage on the hydrangeas might be an understudy, the changing of colors unnecessarily can still be cause for concern.
+Why all the foliage on the hydrangeas might be an understudy, the changing of colors unnecessarily can still be cause for concern especially if your hydrangea leaves are turning yellow.
 Yellow leaves are not only unattractive but they might be indicative of a problem severe enough that your hydrangea needs immediate help.

 Natural yellow color